ThePerfectStrangers/TechnicalDocumentation/README.md

 ![Drum Set Stage Diagram](./Stage%20Diagram/Drum%20Set/Drum%20Set.drawio.png)

 The drummer has everything contained within a marked [DW Large Drum Rug](https://www.sweetwater.com/store/detail/DWCPRUG2--dw-dwcprug2-large-drum-rug).
-The only spillover will be for the overhead mic stands.
+The only spillover will be some of the legs for the overhead mic stands.

 ## Input List